 Soft currency.

-Deciphering this concept will help you better understand other Forex terms.
-A soft currency is a weak monetary unit, usually having low liquidity and practically zero collateral.
+A soft currency is a weak monetary unit, typically with low liquidity and virtually zero collateral.

-These currencies are poorly quoted on the world foreign exchange market and are circulated only within their own country.
+These currencies are poorly valued on the global currency market and are only circulated within their own country.

 The main characteristics of soft currencies are: